awilli1186/wee-website/content/script/view/render.md

 ---code|type:string|modifier:stacked|label:Functions---

-Functions can also be provided in the data object.
+Functions can also be set in the data object.
 See the example below.

 ```javascript
 var data = {